ethbra/team-planetarium/materials/standup/Sprint 2/Standup-5-2.md

 ## Alex

 ### Work Completed
-- Basics of adding galaxy field to homepage for planets & moons
+- Basics of adding galaxy field to homepage for planets & moons and pushed to feature/fields branch on github
 - Study

 ### Work to be Done